 - Staff (of any sexual orientation or gender) at establishments where sexual activity occurs (e.g., bathhouses, saunas, sex clubs)

-To learn more about eligibility requirements and to pre-register for a vaccine appointment, please visit the DC Department of Health website.
+To learn more about eligibility requirements, please visit the DC Department of Health website.

 The DC government currently offers the JYNNEOS vaccine, which is given, generally, in two doses 28 days apart.
 New dosing schedules are currently being launched based on new evidence.

-Is there a test for monkeypox?
+Is there a test for mpox?
 Where will I get tested?

-An infection caused by the monkeypox virus should be confirmed via a PCR test.
+An infection caused by the mpox virus should be confirmed via a PCR test.
 A clinician will swab your lesion(s) and send it to a lab for processing.
-Results can take between 3-7 days to be reported.
 If you are a student, you can get tested at the Student Health Center.

-What happens if I am diagnosed with monkeypox and live on campus?
+What happens if I am diagnosed with mpox and live on campus?

-If you are diagnosed with monkeypox outside of Georgetown, we request that you let the Public Health team know via email at email@example.com.
+If you are diagnosed with mpox outside of Georgetown, we request that you let the Public Health team know via email at email@example.com.

-What happens if my roommate is diagnosed with monkeypox?
+What happens if my roommate is diagnosed with mpox?